We understand that many of you have questions about how our practice operates so we have put together a list of FAQs to

-MVP Medical Care is not your standard family practice and not an urgent care; Dr. Sosnowski is focused on your long-term wellness, not one-time visits and treatment of the symptom of the day.
+MVP Medical Care is not your standard family practice and not urgent care; Dr. Sosnowski is focused on your long-term wellness, not one-time visits and treatment of the symptom of the day.
 We operate on a membership model which fosters increased patient-physician interaction and the building of enduring relationships.
-Our work on behalf of our patients is on-going, to include lab analysis, development of individualized wellness plans, e-mail and tele-medicine consults, patient education and more, and the membership model best represents our ideal of the patient-physician relationship.
+Our work on behalf of our patients is ongoing, including lab analysis, development of individualized wellness plans, e-mail and telemedicine consults, patient education, and more, and the membership model best represents our ideal of the patient-physician relationship.

 How much does it cost?

 We charge an annual fee comparable to other concierge practices to provide direct access and personalized services, including Functional/Integrative, family and sports medicine.
 The fee enables us to provide care custom-tailored to your specific needs.
 Please contact us for a plan that’s right for you.
 We offer monthly and quarterly payment options, and discounts for annual payment.
 We also offer discounts for multiple family memberships as well negotiated rates for company and corporate memberships.

 Is the annual fee covered by my insurance?

 MVP does not accept insurance for our services, and annual membership fees are not typically covered by most insurers.
 Check with your insurance provider to determine if your annual fee can be reimbursed by your HSA.
 MVP Medical Care concierge membership is not a substitute for health insurance, and we encourage our patients to carry health insurance pursuant to their particular needs.

 Benefits of practice membership include an annual, executive-level physical (typically a 2-hour visit) which includes patient screening, EKG, extensive blood work analysis (external lab fees additional), shot records review, and a personalized wellness plan.
 Membership also includes direct physician access via phone and email, remote prescription refills, after-hours access to Dr. Sosnowski, and coordination of care and hospital admissions.
 In-home visits and courtesy emergency visits for visiting friends and family members are also available (additional fee may apply).

 How many patients are accepted?